-Armed with new approaches to ranch management, the Millers began cross-fencing to turn their three pastures into eighteen to allow more recovery time between grazing.
-The Millers soon moved the calving date to later in the spring, and they eventually transitioned to completely no-till on their cropland while adding more diversity to their crop rotation.
-Each new management practice was done with one big goal in mind – to mimic and work with nature.
+Armed with new approaches to ranch management, the Millers turned three pastures into 18 with cross-fencing to allow more recovery time between grazings.
+They moved the calving season later in the spring, and they transitioned to no-till practices on all cropland while adding diversity to their crop rotation.
+These management practice were done to mimic and work with nature.

-Today Miller Ranch is still a work in progress; the Millers continue to strive for improvements on their thriving land.
-The ranch now contains over 60 paddocks on tame and native grasslands, with 18 additional paddocks under a center pivot irrigation system.
-Their management techniques have allowed them to leave more grass at the end of the grazing season than before, and they have increased carrying capacity of the ranch threefold.
+The Millers continue to strive for improvements.
+The ranch now contains over 60 paddocks on grasslands, and 18 more under a center pivot irrigation system.
+Their management techniques allow them to leave more grass after grazing season than before, and they have increased carrying capacity of the ranch threefold.

 The Millers strongly believe that soil makes up the foundation for everything they can accomplish in agriculture.
-In Ken’s words, “it’s the herd under the ground that we need to be managing”.
-As the family began focusing on building up the soil biology, the plants became healthier and resilient, giving their cattle more nutrition, which in turn produced healthier cattle.
+In Ken’s words, “it’s the herd under the ground that we need to be managing.”

-Ken is a leader in his community and is keen to share what he has learned with people all over the world.
-He’s traveled to places as far flung as Australia to talk about what agriculture can achieve using conservation and improving soil health.
-As a founding member of the North Dakota Grazing Lands Coalition, Ken and his family are especially eager to share their story with fellow North Dakota ranchers, regularly inviting people to their land to learn about their practices.
+A community leader, keen to share his experience with others, he has spoke about soil health and conservation in Australia.
+As a founding member of the North Dakota Grazing Lands Coalition, Ken and his family regularly inviting people to their land to learn about their practices.

 “The Millers value health of the entire ecosystem.
 They believe healthy soils form the foundation of health for all other items built upon it: plants, animals and humans.
-Their management goes well beyond conservation, extending far into the realm of a healthier whole systems approach that provides multiple layers of benefits for every level of the soil-plant-animal-human complex.” – Joshua Dukart, Rancher and Certified Educator of Holistic Management.
+Their management goes well beyond conservation, extending far into the realm of a healthier whole systems approach that provides multiple layers of benefits for every level of the soil-plant-animal-human complex,” said Joshua Dukart, a rancher and certified educator of holistic management.